Swaps Group Says 'Credit Event' Triggers Contracts; No New Talks Scheduled With Holdout Creditors

 A quick resolution appears unlikely.
 In a hearing Friday, U.S. District Judge Thomas Griesa urged both sides to restart negotiations.
 However, a lawyer representing Argentina said the country had lost confidence in the mediator's ability to lead discussions.
 Neither side has announced a date for talks to resume.
 A spokesman for Daniel Pollack, the mediator, didn't respond to requests for comment.

 The immediate impact on financial markets was largely limited to Argentina, though some traders in Europe and the U.S. said the default added to anxieties over other trouble spots, including financial problems at Banco Espírito Santo BES.LB -40.30% in Portugal.
-Citigroup -1.66% also said Friday that it could lose up to $80 million if U.S. banking regulators at the Interagency Country Exposure Review Committee downgrade Argentina, potentially reducing revenue and raising funding costs.
+Citigroup C -1.66% also said Friday that it could lose up to $80 million if U.S. banking regulators at the Interagency Country Exposure Review Committee downgrade Argentina, potentially reducing revenue and raising funding costs.

 Dollar-denominated bonds due in 2033 were trading around 86 cents on the dollar Friday, down from about 90 cents on Thursday and 96 cents before the default, according to traders.
 Trading was thin, the traders said.
 Argentine stocks rebounded, with the Merval Index ending up 1.7%.